primatejs/primate/docs/modules/store.md

 };
 ```

-When trying to validate the `name` field, Primate will run the `validate`
+When trying to validate the `name` field, Primate will run the `type` function
-predicate function and use its output to determine if the field has passed
+to determine if the field has passed validation.
+In case of failure, it would
-validation.
-In case of failure, it would show the specified message.
+stop the execution of the route function with the given error.
 For saving
-this field into the database, it will use the driver's base type `"string"`.
+this field into the database, it will use the driver's base type `"string"`

 ### Strict